-Sven Algoet (48) has been designing and making lighting under the name Luminello for 8 years now.
-The case is the story of a boy from a small village, with big dreams to distinguish himself from the rest.
-And Luminello does that.
-With its durable material choices and with its simple, elegant style.
+Sven Algoet (49) has been designing and making lighting by the name Luminello for 9 years now.
+The story is about a boy from a small village, with big dreams to distinguish himself from the rest.
+And so does Luminello does, by choosing durable materials - brass and borosilicate glass - and by creatinbg a simple and elegant style.

 Sven was 14 when he got his first lamp design on.
 “It felt like my Edison moment.
 At home, I screw everything apart with my screwdriver, experimented on it.
 When you finally manage to turn on a light, you will never forget that. ”